Mythologos/EvaLatin2024-NostraDomina/README.md

 Currently, most of the stylistic attributes of the confusion matrix heatmap are predefined and not able to be altered in the interface.

 ```
 >>> python results_visualizer.py -h
 usage: results_visualizer.py [-h] [--label-order [LABEL_ORDER ...]] --input-filepath INPUT_FILEPATH [--output-filepath OUTPUT_FILEPATH] [--subsets [{Orazio,Pontano,Seneca} ...]]
+                             [--subtitle SUBTITLE]

 options:
   -h, --help            show this help message and exit
   --label-order [LABEL_ORDER ...]
                         order of labels for the rows and columns of the confusion matrix
   --input-filepath INPUT_FILEPATH
                         path to file or directory containing .tsv files as designated by EvaLatin 2024's emotion polarity detection task
   --output-filepath OUTPUT_FILEPATH
                         output location (sans extension) for outputted confusion matrix visualization
   --subsets [{Orazio,Pontano,Seneca} ...]
                         subsets of the EvaLatin 2024 emotion polarity detection test set to exclusively evaluate on; all available documents are used if no subsets are given
+  --subtitle SUBTITLE   subtitle of the confusion matrix; defaults to concatenation of subsets if not given, and to 'All' if no subsets are given.
 ```

 ## Contributing